 What’s better than a day amongst ancient glaciers, alpine lakes and wildflowers?
 How about that day, with a massage at the end of it?
-Our heli-hiking adventures are based out of two amenity-filled lodges – Bobbie Burns or Bugaboos – that are your home base for relaxation and exploration.
+Our heli-hiking adventures are based out of three amenity-filled lodges – Bobbie Burns, Bugaboos and Cariboos – that are your home base for relaxation and exploration.

 Book Your Dream Trip

 Classic Heli-Access Hiking

 Take a 2-, 3- or 6-day trip through breathtaking scenery hardly anyone else has seen.
 You’ll catch a morning helicopter then spend the day exploring mountain ridges and meadows.
 As a group we’ll get so far off the beaten path that there aren’t any paths at all – then we’ll head back to civilization (and a very luxe lodge).